 Honors

-Another way in which many students become involved in research is the senior honors program.
-Students eligible for honors should contact the Director of Undergraduate Studies in the early spring of their junior year.
-A strong academic record with a 3.5 GPA in the major is expected.
-Those wishing to pursue honors will prepare a thesis proposal in consultation with the faculty member who will oversee the project, and present this proposal, including the identification of a second reader, to the Director of Undergraduate Studies for review.
-Proposals are due one week after the completion of the spring quarter before senior year.
+To participate in the honors program, a strong academic record with a 3.5 GPA in the major is expected.
+Those interested in pursuing honors should contact the Director of Undergraduate Studies as early as possible, but no later than Spring of junior year.
+Students applying to the honors program will prepare a thesis proposal in consultation with the faculty member who will oversee the project.
+The proposal should be submitted to the Director of Undergraduate Studies for review one week after the completion of the spring quarter before senior year.

 Proposals that are approved by the Director of Undergraduate Studies will be pursued during senior year.

-Students are required to complete two quarters of supervised independent study (normally taken as Cog Sci 398) during fall and winter of their senior year, which will allow them sufficient time in their schedules for completion of a substantial project of sufficiently high quality.
-With the permission from the Director of Undergraduate Studies, one quarter of 399 may substitute for one quarter of 398.
+Students are required to complete two quarters of supervised independent study (normally taken as COG SCI 398) during fall and winter of their senior year, which is intended to create time in their schedules for completion of a substantial project of sufficiently high quality.
 A completed thesis is due by April 30 of senior year, to be submitted to the Director of Undergraduate Studies.
 It will be read by the student's thesis advisor and a second reader who has been identified during the proposal stage.
 They will then make a recommendation to the College about the awarding of departmental honors.

 Students whose projects, theses, and grades meet program criteria will present their work at the annual Cog Sci Fest talk symposium and are recommended to the college for graduation with honors.